Relationships and Sexuality Education (RSE)

 - consent, what it means and its importance;

 - developments in contraception;

 - social media and its effects on relationships and self-esteem.

 - teaching resources from organisations like the NSPCC;

 - background information and guidance for parents and carers;

 Along with links for each topic, we have also collated some general RSE links that teachers, parents and carers, and pupils might find useful.

-Disclaimer: CCEA is not responsible for the content of linked websites and does not necessarily endorse, recommend or approve of the content of these sites.
-We cannot guarantee that these links will work all the time and we have no control over the availability of linked pages.
+Disclaimer: CCEA is not responsible for the content of linked websites.
+We do not necessarily endorse, recommend or approve of the content of these sites.
+We cannot guarantee that these links will work all the time, and we have no control over the availability of linked pages.